Receive a free 2 day Cape Town City Stay package when Find out more

-Returning from our Panorama Route exploration you have the option of taking an evening game drive in the private reserve within Greater Kruger Park.
+Returning from our Panorama Route exploration we have dinner and unwind around the campfire in the private concession area within Kruger Park.

-This evenig you can eat out at one of the city's excellent restaurants and enjoy the vibrant nightlife.
+This evening we eat out at one of the city's excellent restaurants and sample the vibrant nightlife.

 Days are free for you to enjoy laid-back hours on the picturesque beaches or do some optional activities including watersports and a few land-based adventure activities - from scuba diving to horse riding.

 On day 29 your guide takes you to Praia do Tofo, to browse the market, sample local foods, participate in optional activities or lounge on the beach.
 Once a sleepy fishing village, today Tofo is one of the most popular beach destinations in Africa, considered the diving capital of the country, and one of the best places in the world to see whale sharks.
 Snorkelling with whale sharks and manta rays, on the Ocean Safari (own account) in Tofo is a not-to-be-missed highlight, so take the dive!